Alt-right pipeline: Process

-YouTube's algorithmic method of video suggestions assists users in quickly finding new content similar to what they have previously watched, allowing users to more deeply explore an idea once they have expressed interest.
-When a user is exposed to certain content featuring certain political issues or culture war issues, this recommendation system may lead users to different ideas or issues, including Islamophobia, opposition to immigration, antifeminism, or reproduction rates.
+YouTube's algorithmic system for recommending videos allows users to quickly access content similar to what they have previously viewed, allowing them to more deeply explore an idea once they have expressed interest.
+This allows newer audiences to be exposed to extreme content when videos that promote misinformation and conspiracy theories gain traction.
+When a user is exposed to certain content featuring certain political issues or culture war issues, this recommendation system may lead users to different ideas or issues, including Islamophobia, opposition to immigration, antifeminism, or replacement theory.
 Recommended content is often somewhat related, which creates an effect of gradual radicalization between multiple issues, referred to as a pipeline.

+At times, the platform will also recommend these videos to users that had not indicated interest in these viewpoints.
 Radicalization also takes place in interactions with other radicalized users online, on varied platforms such as Gab, Reddit, 4chan, or Discord.
 Major personalities in this chain often have a presence on Facebook and Twitter, though YouTube is typically their primary platform for messaging and earning income.

-The effect of this algorithmic bias has been replicated in some studies, though the extent of its influence is unclear.
+The alt-right pipeline mainly targets angry white men, including those who identify as incels, reflecting the misogyny of the alt-right.
+Harvard Political Review has described this process as the "exploitation of latent misogyny and sexual frustration through 'male bonding' gone horribly awry".
+The pipeline also targets people with self-doubt.